jump-dev/Convex.jl/docs/complex-domain_optimization.rst

   * geomean
   * huber

-We added a new function
+One new function is available:

 +----------------------------+-------------------------------------+------------+---------------+--------------------------+
 |operation                   | description                         | vexity     | slope         | notes                    |